 You will pay a tax amount of $4,807.50 up to $41,775, the first $41,775 of your income is taxed at a lower rate based on our marginal tax structure.

 Any funds OVER $41,775 will be taxed at 22%.

 Now let's look at the same chart for couples who file their taxes jointly.

 Let’s say a married couple made $198,000 in total combined income this year.
 The tax bracket this couple would fall into the 24% tax bracket.

-You will pay a tax amount of $30,427 up to $178,151of your total income, that means the first $178,151 of your income is taxed at a lower rate than the remaining income you’ve earned over the tax bracket minimum.
+You will pay a tax amount of $30,427 up to $ 178,151 of your total income, which means the first $178,151 of your income is taxed at a lower rate than the remaining income you’ve earned over the tax bracket minimum.

 Each year, the federal government applies either astandard deduction oritemized deduction to your earned income, reducing the amount you are taxed on.

 This chart is for taxes being filed in April of 2023.

 If you are a single filer, your standard deduction will reduce your earned income by $12,950

 Let’s use our first example, our single filer made $78,000 in total income, he would deduct $12,950 from his earned income which gives him his Adjusted Gross income number or AGI.
 This is a term you will see frequently in the tax world and when you are filing your taxes